mbedNoobNinja/mbed_vk_boards/README.md

 Mbed OS support for VK mbed boards

-:warning: (since v6.0 VK Boards were removed from the official releases, so their maintenance is done through **`custom-targets.json`** )
+:warning: (since mbed v6.0, VK Boards were removed from the official releases, so their maintenance is done through **`custom-targets.json`** )

 ## Install